-1. Biola University will accept credit for equivalent courses from schools accredited by regional or national agencies recognized by CHEA (Council for Higher Education Administration), including courses by distance education.
+1. Biola University will accept credit for equivalent courses from schools accredited by regional or national agencies recognized by CHEA (Council for Higher Education Administration), including distance education courses.

 2. Biola University measures all courses in semester credits of credit.
 Quarter credits are converted to semester credits by reducing the quarter credits by one-third.
 Such a reduction does not mean loss of credit.

 3. A maximum of 70 semester credits are acceptable from two-year community colleges.

-Transfer students may fulfill their general education requirements by completing Biola University's General Education Curriculum or, prior to enrolling at Biola, completing the Intersegmental General Education Transfer Curriculum (IGETC).
+4. Transfer students may fulfill their general education requirements by completing Biola University's General Education Curriculum or completing the Intersegmental General Education Transfer Curriculum (IGETC) as outlined below.

 The IGETC model for the California State University (CSU) system or University of California (UC) is accepted by Biola University with the following provisions:

 - The current foreign language requirement for all Bachelor degrees cannot be completed by the IGETC/CSU Breadth certification.

 - The minimum of 120 credits for graduation will stay the same.

 5. All students are required to take a minimum of 24 credits of upper division in their major, 15 of which must be taken at Biola University.